Situju Tuju Cruise Raja Ampat

 This was one of the big days.
 Melissa Garden and Frewen Wall are the kind of places that justify an entire trip.
 Massive corals, giant gorgonians and constant marine life.

 We saw huge moray eels, massive schools, trevallies and tuna hunting, sharks moving through the blue… and the star of the day: the pygmy seahorse.
 So tiny it’s hard to believe it’s there.
-Finding it required absolute focus.
-Brutal.
+Finding it took total focus.
+Mind-blowing.

 Fun moment: a remora got obsessed with Lucía (she was wearing a whale shark swimsuit) and stuck to her for half an hour.
 Leg, tank — wouldn’t let go.
 Impossible not to laugh.

 In the afternoon we climbed Piaynemo.
-The views are so spectacular words are unnecessary.
+The views are so spectacular they speak for themselves.
 You just know that landscape stays with you.

 Mayhem, Yenbraimuk, Citrus + night dive